 Living produces waste materials.
 The earth's resources are finite so reducing waste by limiting consumption of natural resources and by recycling are priorities for the City.
 Through contracts with two waste hauling companies, the City provides solid waste collection and disposal, as well as recycling services to the community.
 In addition, the City runs a popular street side leaf pickup program from mid-October through mid-January of each year.
+Green yard waste is disposed of at the City's Compost Facility near the Chico Municipal Airport.
 Finally, local residents are able to recycle and properly dispose of household hazardous waste at the Butte Regional Household Hazardous Waste Collection Facility located near the Chico Municipal Airport.
 These services combined help the City meet or exceed state requirements for source reduction, diversion, and recycling.

-Indicator A: Annual amount of waste disposed at the Neal Road Waste and Recycling Facility.
+Indicator A: Annual amount of waste disposed at the Neal Indicator B: Annual amount of waste disposed per capita Road Waste and Recycling Facility.

 Trend: Progress continues to be made in the areas of source reduction, diversion, and recycling.
-There are clear opportunities, however, to further enhance waste reduction and recycling education and enhanced services to further in Chico.
+There are clear opportunibut there are ample opportunities through ties, however, to further enhance waste reduction and recycling education and enhanced services to further in Chico.